Jonathan González (flyweight): González vs. Iwata

 On July 9, 2022, González submitted a formal request to the WBO to make a voluntary title defense at the "WBO Night of Champions" event, which would allow him to fight in his native country, as the show is planned to take place in Carolina, Puerto Rico.
 As there were no mandatory title challengers at the time the request was made, González would've been allowed to face any ranked contender of his choosing.
 On September 3, however, it was announced that González would instead make his second title defense against the second-ranked WBO light flyweight contender Shokichi Iwata.
 The title bout was scheduled as the co-main event of the Kenshiro Teraji and Hiroto Kyoguchi unification match, which took place on November 1.
 González retained the title by unanimous decision, with scores of 116–112, 116–112 and 117–111.

-González vs. Shiro
+González vs. Santiago

 On January 11, 2023, WBC light flyweight mandatory challenger Hekkie Budler accepted an undisclosed step-aside fee, which allowed González to enter into negotiations with the unified WBC and WBA champion Kenshiro Teraji.
 The title unification bout is scheduled to take place on April 8, 2023, in Tokyo, Japan.
+González withdrew from the bout on March 24, after contracting mycoplasma pneumonia.
+On August 2, 2023, it was revealed that González would instead face Rene "El Chulo" Santiago.
+As this fight likewise fell through, González was booked to make his third title defense against the #10 ranked WBO light flyweight contender Leyman Benavides on October 27, 2023, at the Alexis Arguello Sports Complex in Managua, Nicaragua.
+Benavides fell ill a month before the fight and was replaced by Gerardo Zapata.
+González withdrew from the fight, due to an undisclosed illness, on October 26.
+The card's co-main event between Rene Santiago and Kevin Vivas was promoted to an interim WBO light-flyweight clash, with the winner given assurance they would face the champion within 180 days.
+On November 8, the WBO ordered González to make a mandatory title defense against the recently crowned interim titlist Rene Santiago.
+The bout took place on March 2, 2024, at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
+Gonzalez defeated Rene Santiago by unanimous decision and made the third successful defense of his WBO light flyweight title.